NHL players won’t go to the Beijing Olympics after coronavirus spike disrupts schedule

 With the Olympic break no longer needed, the league must figure out how to reschedule games that have been postponed.
 Many NHL arenas have been booked for other events in February, which could present difficulties.

-Meantime, national hockey federations have to determine their Olympic rosters without the mainstays they had been expecting.
+Meanwhile, national hockey federations have to determine their Olympic rosters without the mainstays they had been expecting.

 And NHL veterans who might have been viewing the Beijing Games as their last shot at participating in an Olympics must cope with the disappointment of another opportunity missed.

-NHL players last participated in the Olympics during the 2014 Games in Sochi, when Canada won the gold medal.
+NHL players last participated in the Olympics during the 2014 Sochi Games, where Canada won the gold medal.
 NHL players were not allowed to participate in the 2018 PyeongChang Olympics.
 Many players were upset with that decision — notably Washington Capitals star Alex Ovechkin, who released a lengthy statement expressing his disappointment.

 During the U.S. Olympic media summit in October, T.J.
-Oshie, a teammate of Ovechkin’s on the Capitals, said he was looking forward to the Beijing Games.
+Oshie, Ovechkin’s teammate on the Capitals, said he was looking forward to the Beijing Games.

 “Gosh, it would be a dream come true, especially not having the opportunity to go four years ago,” Oshie said then.
 “It would just mean that much more, especially for myself and where I’m at in my career.
 It would just be an absolute honor to throw the USA sweater on again.”

 This time, players expressed concerns about going to the Olympics because of the lengthy isolation period mandated by the Chinese government after a positive test.
-There were reports that the International Olympic Committee told the NHL that any athlete with a confirmed positive test at the Olympics must produce two negative tests 24 hours apart to be released.
-If that doesn’t happen, the isolation period in Beijing could last from 21 days to up to five weeks.
+There were reports that the IOC told the NHL that any athlete with a confirmed positive test at the Olympics must produce two negative tests 24 hours apart to be released.
+If that doesn’t happen, the isolation period in Beijing could last from three to five weeks.

 Oilers star Connor McDavid recently told reporters that the isolation period was “unsettling.”

-Vegas Golden Knight goalie Robin Lehner, a Swede, announced earlier this month that he would be not be participating.
+Vegas Golden Knight goalie Robin Lehner, a Swede, announced this month that he would be not be participating.

 This is a developing story that will be updated.